phc-s/aciolatte/README.md

 ## How to use acio latte 📟

-+ A compatible Device with terminal (Windows, Linux or Mac)
++ A compatible device with terminal (Windows, Linux or Mac)
 + .NET 8.0 (LTS Version) installed in your hardware
 + Basic Knowledge of Terminal usage.